 “Governments that consist of very few women have hurried to recognize as women men who believe that they are women and have had themselves castrated to prove it, because they see women not as another sex but as a non-sex.
 No so-called sex change has ever asked for a uterus and ovaries transplant, if uterus and ovaries transplants were made mandatory for wannabe women they would disappear overnight.
 The insistence that man-made women be accepted as women is the institutional expression of the mistaken conviction that women are defective males.”
 (8)

 The 78-year old veteran feminist writer and activist was also attacked by self-described queer activists (organized on the internet) for this paragraph.
-It seems that these post structuralist, queer-activist types only express themselves with the rage of testosterone, that’s to say, through physical force against women: male-on-female violence.
+It seems that these post-structuralist, queer-activist types only express themselves with the rage of testosterone; through physical force against women: male-on-female violence.

-That isn’t to say that violence is specific to males; but overwhelmingly, male violence is directed against females, often institutional, through the functioning of the larger society as a whole.
+That isn’t to say that violence is specific to males; but overwhelmingly, male violence is directed against women, often institutional or as a result of institutional influence, through the functioning of the larger society as a whole.
 An example: for the male, the loss of a job could eventually entail the entering into crime; anything from a legal means of keeping one’s head above ground to illegal means, like drug dealing.
-For the woman, the loss of a job potentially entails the selling of the only commodity she has left; her vagina.
+For the woman, the loss of a job potentially entails the selling of the only commodity she has left: her vagina.

 The Feminist proposition is that women, in this society, constitute a sex class, not unlike that of the classing of individuals as being white, black, or otherwise.
 This is why Feminist women object to the notion of transgender individuals who “identify” as females, being females; and there are transgender people who understand why Feminist women feel that way, who have reached out over the internet to express their understanding of this, and who have acted on the whole in a very courteous, mature manner.
-(10) I should admit that, on the whole, I consider much of the queer-activism prevalent on the internet today, such as privilege theory, to merely be a result of the larger post-structuralism rampant in today’s late-capitalist social-formations.
-On that note, I should also admit that I’m not greatly interested in dealing with the topic, other than my support for individuals who identify as transgender to the right to self-defense, and security in their lives.
-I’m much more concerned with why the psychological and medical establishment would seek to normalize much of the arguments of queer-activism to the greater society.
-I think this is because it is less threatening to the larger, oppressive establishment to struggle with individual identity, rather than to identify with collective struggle.
+(10) I should admit that, on the whole, I consider much of the queer-activism prevalent on the internet today, such as privilege theory, to merely be a consequence of today’s late-capitalist social-formations.
+On that note, I should also admit that I’m not greatly interested in dealing with the topic, other than my support for individuals who identify as transgender to the right to self-defense and security in their lives.
+I’m much more concerned with why the psychiatric and medical establishment would seek to normalize a great deal of the arguments espoused by queer-activism into the greater society.
+I think this is because it is less threatening to the larger, oppressive establishment to struggle with individual identity rather than to identify with collective struggle.